qyang-nj/llios/build_ios_app/docs/MixedModuleCompiling.md

 // MySwiftClass.swift
 @objc class MySwiftClass : NSObject {}
 ```
 Then we still need to generate `-Swift.h` header file.
-The compiler flag is the same as above inter-module compiling.
+The compiler flag is also `-emit-objc-header`.
 However, by default, the generated header contains interfaces for Swift declarations marked with the public or open modifier.
 Using `-emit-objc-header`  with `-import-objc-header` (see below bridging header) make generated header also include interfaces marked with the internal modifier.
 ```
 swiftc -c ... -emit-objc-header -emit-objc-header-path MixedModule-Swift.h ...
 ```